krisx303/Imperative-programming/README.md

 So best idea is that add optionaly program argument 0 or 1.
 This program has implemented that all.
 1 is for manually testing and 0 (which is default) for automatic testing.

+You don't have to reset testing program after each src changes, but you have to return to main menu panel.

 # Main menu

 Poruszanie się strzałkami (góra/dół)